 (a) During the period ending March 31, 2023, the Company has issued 950 Foreign Currency Convertible Bonds ("FCCB") of face value of USD 1,00,000 each amounting to face value of USD \$95.00 million at 1.50% Coupon Rate at a discount of 15.00% and the Company raised USD 80.62 million (Net of 15% discount) i.e. on November 21, 2022.
 These FCCBs are listed on AFRINEX Exchange (Mauritius).
 Maturity tenure of these FCCBs is 37 months and is convertible into listed Equity Shares at the option of the holder of the FCCBs.
-The 21 bonds are converted upto the end of financial year i.e 31st March 2023.
+The 151 bonds are converted upto the end of financial year i.e 31st March 2024.

-(b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, clause 3(x) (b) of the Order is not applicable.
+(b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has made a preferential allotment of equity shares during the year.
+The requirements of Section 42 and Section 62 of the Companies Act, 2013, in respect of the preferential allotment of equity shares have been complied with and the funds raised have been used for the purposes for which the funds were raised.